axelzwaans/Bear-Ninja-Hunter/README.md

 # Bear.Ninja.Hunter

-Bear.Ninja.Hunter is a web browser based rock, paper, scissors type retro arcade game.
-In this case I'm using bear, ninja, hunter (bear eats ninja, ninja kills hunter, hunter shoots bear).
-The player wins the round if they reach 5 points before the computer does.
+Bear.Ninja.Hunter is a web browser based rock, paper, scissors type game.
+In this case bear eats ninja, ninja kills hunter and hunter shoots bear.
+It's a simple retro styled arcade game designed to give the user a relaxing gaming experience while enjoying nostalgic graphics and soothing colours.
+When the player or the computer wins 5 points, the winner is declared and the scores are reset.
+Whether you're a kid playing at home on an iPad, or an office worker looking for a quick distraction at work, this game has got you covered!

 # UX